MrReSc/Headi/README.md

 I do not have any commercial interests.
 The app was created for private use and is intended to be available to everyone.

 ## Contribute
 Headi is an open source project.
 Your contributions are welcome.
+Below you will find some ways to help me:
 - Headi still needs translations.
 You can help to translate Headi into your language.
 All you have to do is create an account at [Crowdin](https://crwd.in/headi) and translate the texts.
 - Further analysis of the data in the app would be useful.
 If you have ideas, please share them.
 If you can code, you can implement them.
 - There is still some potential to improve the design :smirk:
 - If you are good at drawing, more beautiful pictures for the regions on the head would be very welcome.
 - An export function of the diary into a PDF that can be used for a visit to the doctor would also be a good function.
+- No unit tests have been implemented yet either.
+If you like programming tests, I would be happy to receive them.
+- With GitHub Actions you could implement CI/CD.
+That would also be great.

 ## License
 ~~~